 4. Conduct of the administrators – where family members or friends are appointed as the personal representatives of the estate, there can be issues when they fail to administer the estate, do it incorrectly or seek to spend the deceased’s assets and money for their own purposes.

 5. Rectification – in some cases, the contents of the Will may not be clear.
-We can advise upon the meaning in the Will and, if appropriate, seek the Court to ? the Will to be rectified or determine the intention of the clause or gift.
+We can advise upon the meaning in the Will and, if appropriate, seek the Court to rectify the Will or determine the intention of the clause or gift.

 For a free, no obligation chat about disputes over a deceased loved one’s Will, please contact us on 0800 002 9577, alternatively complete our online enquiry form in the box on the right or by clicking here to go through to our contact page.